BasThomas/basthomas.github.io/_drafts/2021-10-04-book-chapter.md

 # Choosing a Topic

-One of the things I remember vividly, is that the authors where all invited to the GitHub repository, and we were to all chose a topic.
+One of the things I remember vividly, is that the authors were all invited to the GitHub repository, and we were to all chose a topic.
 [Kaya Thomas](https://twitter.com/kthomas901) was one of the other authors, and I could see her choose accessibility as a topic...
 One I was also interested in.
 I ended up going with it, and Kaya